RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Left and right**\
 _(Arrow left / Arrow right)_

-Navigate between gamelists (if _Quick system select_ has been activated in the options), or between systems in the system view (if the theme has a horizontal carousel).
+Navigate between gamelists (if the _Quick system select_ option has been enabled), between systems in the system view (if the theme has a horizontal carousel) and between media files in the media viewer.
+If the _Enable screensaver controls_ option has been enabled, either button also randomly selects a new game when using the Video or Slideshow screensavers.

 **Start button**\
 _(Escape)_